Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying all the lines in the file
+Displaying all lines of the file